toddstoffel/mariadb-columnstore-tpch/README.md

 make
 ```

 Generate the files for TPC-H testing.
-The -s represents the scale factor which has properly defined values in TPC-H. The efault is 1 which represents 1 GB.
-For testing purposes, 1000 is used here, representing 1TB of data.
+The -s represents the scale factor which has properly defined values in TPC-H.
 ```
-./dbgen -s 1000
+./dbgen -s 1
 ```

 The generation of files will take some time.
 After completion, it will create a series of files ending with .tbl.
 To list them, type: